sidgaikwad/motia/packages/docs/public/llm-docs/examples/rag-docling-weaviate.mdx.md

 ---
+title: 'RAG PDF Analyzer'
-title: 'Intelligent Document Processing: Building a RAG Agent with Motia, Docling & Weaviate'
+description: 'Intelligent Document Processing: Building a RAG System with Motia'
 ---

 In the era of AI-powered applications, the ability to extract insights from documents is crucial.
 Whether you're building a knowledge base, a research assistant, or a customer support system, you need to transform static PDFs into queryable, intelligent systems.
 This is where Retrieval-Augmented Generation (RAG) architecture shines, and where the Motia framework provides an elegant solution.